nishchhalshrestha/SmartFilter/README.md

 # Smart Filter for Power BI

 Smart Filter by OKViz works like an observer, showing the current filters set in the report page, or like a slicer, allowing you to choose records from a drop-down list or search by typing a few letters.
+This has been modified by nishchhal to cater delimiter and contains filter using Advanced Filter API.

 ![alt tag](screenshot.png)

-Find out more on http://okviz.com/smart-filter/
+NOTE: Comment out following in node_modules/powerbi-models/dist/models.js if (extractedConditions.length > 2) {
+    throw new Error("AdvancedFilters may not have more than two conditions.
+You passed: " + conditions.length);
+}

 ### Copyrights